neilgee/beavertron/README.md

 # Beavertron
-Starter Theme for Beaver Builder.
+Starter Child Theme for Beaver Builder Theme 1.7.
+(Previous Starter for 1.6 available [here](https://github.com/neilgee/beavertron/archive/v1.6.0.zip) )

 This a starter child theme that requires the parent Beaver Builder Theme.

 ### WordPress Head Clean Up
-Several unecessary scripts including emoji styles have been removed
+Several WordPress unecessary scripts including emoji styles have been removed

 ### Child Theme Class - FLChildTheme
-- */classes/class-fl-child-theme.php* contains all CSS files for inclusion, added version and other default parameters for child theme stylesheet
+- */classes/class-fl-child-theme.php* contains all CSS and Javascript files for enqueing, some are enqueued others are commented out

 ### Folder Structure - includes-child
-At the top of functions.php there a number of include files that you can comment/uncomment for adding functionality.
+At the top of _functions.php_ there a number of include files that you can comment/uncomment for adding functionality.
 The folder they are pulled from is *includes-child* as the *includes* folder is only used for parent theme overrides
-- */includes-child/beaverbuilder.php* BeaverBuilder plugin functionality, includes a font stack added, a filter for global BB settings, change media break points to be over 767px medium and over 1200px large, filter to remove lightbox.
+- */includes-child/beaverbuilder.php* BeaverBuilder plugin functionality:
+* includes a font system stack,
+* a filter for global BB settings, change media break points to be  767px small, 1024px medium and 1200px large,
+* filter to remove lightbox.
+* filter to remove empty field connections, filters to disable inline-editing and BB notifications.
+* filter for adding colour presets to backend color pickers.

 - */includes-child/client-file.php* a miscellaneous area for things like client logo for login
 - */includes-child/customizer.php* contains all the Customizer options.
 - */includes-child/gravity.php* Gravity forms functionality